 With the help of the NPM interactive topology view, you can get E2E visibility view components and also latency contributed by each hop to identify the troubled segment.
 As an application business owner, one always wants to know where and what is the issue so it can be identified and rectified as soon as possible.

 The image below provides a quick view of topology illustration of where and how the Azure VM on the left is connected to on-Perm VM and use Primary /Secondary connections of EXPRESSROUTE.
 In summary, nine on-premises hops (shown by dashed lines) are initially compressed.

-As soon as your On-perm resource and your VNET connectivity are lost, you will get a notification.
-This helps you to do a quick, proactive action before any tickets are raised, or end users escalation happens.
+As soon as your On-prem resource and your VNET connectivity are lost, you will get a notification.
+This helps you to take quick, proactive action before any tickets are raised, or end-users escalation happens.

-Above alerts, help to understand bandwidth utilization on each VNET.
+An alert like the one given in the picture helps to understand bandwidth utilization on each VNET.

 Similarly, you can get details on PM (Performance Monitor) and SEM (service end monitor) details with these features.
-To know more about E2E monitoring of MS Azure, get in touch with YASH advisory and cloud service team today.
+To know more about the E2E monitoring of MS Azure, get in touch with the YASH advisory and cloud service team today.

 Image credit: MS Azure.

-Get more than what you think with YASH Cloud Services
+Get more than what you think with YASH Cloud Services.

 Sr Software Engineer @YASH Technologies